Constraining gravity with a new precision $E_G$ estimator using Planck + SDSS BOSS: New precision E G EG estimator for CMB lensing and galaxy clustering

 The overall systematic bias of the estimator as a result of the approximations made during the derivation can be quantified by comparing the estimator calculated from the analytic observables as defined in \cref{E_G_estimator} for the fiducial cosmology with the $E_G^{\rm GR}$ value at the fiducial cosmology.
 The overall systematic bias is given by

-The upper panel of \cref{fig:systeamtic_biases} shows the result for $S^\ell_\Gamma$ with the $E_G^{\rm GR}$ value, analytic theory curves, and analytic value of $\beta$ calculated at the fiducial cosmology with a constant galaxy bias of $b_{\rm g}=2.0$ and no magnification bias.
-For the estimator presented in this work, we find that the $S^{\ell}_\Gamma$ systematic is negligible compared to the observational uncertainty, with $|S^{\ell}_\Gamma |< 0.3\% $ on all scales in our cosmological ranges and for both CMB lensing + CMASS and CMB lensing + LOWZ.
+The upper panel of \cref{fig:systeamtic_biases} shows the result for $S^\ell_\Gamma$ at our fiducial cosmology.
+The $E_G^{\rm GR}$ value is calculated using \cref{eq_EG_GR} for our fiducial cosmology.
+The $\hat E_G^\ell (z_{\rm eff})$ value is calculated by plugging into \cref{E_G_estimator} the angular power spectra and $\beta$ calculated for our fiducial cosmology with a constant galaxy bias of $b_{g}=2.0$ and no magnification bias using \ccl (see \cref{sec:two_point_correlation_functions_and_effective_redshift}).
+For the estimator presented in this work, we find that the $S^{\ell}_\Gamma$ systematic is negligible compared to the observational uncertainty, with $|S^{\ell}_\Gamma - 1|< 0.3\% $ on all scales in our cosmological ranges and for both CMB lensing + CMASS and CMB lensing + LOWZ.
 We conservatively include the upper limit of $0.3\%$ in our systematic error budget.

 For a previous harmonic space estimator for $E_G$ presented in \citet{Pullen2016} a similar quantity referred to as $C_\Gamma$ has been investigated; the quantity $S_\Gamma^{\ell}$ also considers the redshift evolution of the growth $f$ but is otherwise analogous (not considering the redshift evolution of $f$ leads to an amplitude difference of around 0.1\% so they are equivalent within the accuracy relevant to this discussion).
 Therefore we can compare the overall systematic of the two estimators.
 For the previous estimator, the systematic was at the level of a few percent, depending on $\dd N(z) /\dd z$, and required a correction based on N-body simulations and assuming a HOD for the galaxy samples \citep{Pullen2015,Pullen2016,Zhang2021}.
 In \cref{comparingwithPullenEGestimator} we compare the estimator presented in this work with the one presented in \citet{Pullen2015} in detail and we discuss the impact of each difference.
 For the estimator presented in this work, no correction based on simulations needs to be applied before considering astrophysical effects since the bias $S_\Gamma$ is negligible, and therefore the results do not rely on the accuracy of simulations or choice of HOD.